ABenchM/abm/docs/Developer_Manual.md

   * To table "user":
     * Column "token" (type varchar(50))

-## Changing Email Notification Settings
+# Changing email notification settings
 All the settings that control the email notification system are at the top of the file EmailConfiguration.java in the package de.fraunhofer.abm.app.
 You can change these to control the host the program connects to, the email and credentals it uses, and who it notifies when a new account is registered.